TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 - Finally, it arbitrates contention for resources by managing a queue of pending work (from Slurm overview) It is important to know that:

-**All Slurm commands start with letter “s" (e.g sbatch, scancel, srun, etc...)**
+**All Slurm commands start with letter “s" (e.g. sbatch, scancel, srun, etc...)**

 **Resource allocation depends on your fairshare i.e. priority in the queue, so remember not to be "greedy" when you submit a job!!!**

 ### SAGA Resources and information through SLURM.

-If we want to know the amount of CPU, RAM and other configuration in the cluster, we can use a set of tools (commands) SLURM provide to find available resources in SAGA.
+If we want to know the amount of CPU, RAM and other configuration in the cluster, we can use a set of tools (commands) SLURM provides to find available resources in SAGA.

 For example we can display the amount of CPUs and RAM available in each node by: